-MD 75 CORRIDOR PARTNERSHIP OPPORTUNITY
+MD 75 CORRIDOR PARTNERSHIP

-The County is actively collaborating with the MDOT Office of Planning and District 7 office to conduct a planning study of the MD 75 Corridor from New Market to MD 355 with an anticipated completion of Spring 2024.
+The County is actively collaborating with the MDOT Office of Planning and District 7 office to conduct a planning study of the MD 75 Corridor from New Market to MD 355 with an anticipated completion in early 2025.
 This planning study is reviewing and assessing safety and operational improvements for the MD 75 corridor, as they relate to roadway safety, intersection design, visibility, and pedestrian and bicycle safety.
-The County expects further collaboration, upon completion of the planning study, to advance several important improvements:
+The County expects further collaboration with MDOT, upon completion of the planning study, to advance the identified improvements.